sdc/moodle-local_leapwebservices/readme.md

 ## Moodle versions

+This plugin works with Moodle version 2.4 (build 2012120300) or later, but please read the following:

-This plugin has been written to work with South Devon College's currently-in-production version of Moodle, which at this time is 2.7, but has been working in production with 2.6 and 2.5.
-This plugin also works in Moodle 2.4 except the `get_users_by_username` function, which requires a function not found in Moodle 2.4 or earlier.
+This plugin has been written to work with South Devon College's currently-in-production version of Moodle, which at this time is 2.7.
+This plugin still works in Moodle 2.4 except the `get_users_by_username` function, which requires a function not found in Moodle 2.4 or earlier.

 The badges functions `get_users_with_badges` and `get_badges_by_username` should work with any version of Moodle in which badges are found (2.5 onward) but have not been tested in versions earlier than 2.7.

-Earlier versions (2.0 to 2.3) have not been exhaustively tested with this plugin.
+Earlier versions (2.0 to 2.3) have not been tested with this plugin.

+Moodle 2.7 is a long-term support version and is being supported for security issues until May 2017, twice as long as other Moodle releases: [docs.moodle.org/dev/Releases#Moodle_2.7](https://docs.moodle.org/dev/Releases#Moodle_2.7).
+As such we will ensure this plugin remains working on Moodle 2.7 (alongside whichever version of Moodle South Devon College are using in production) until this time.

 ## Licence